jacomoelLTU/sos-ngac/README.md

 ![SoS NGAC UML Component Diagram](doc/Component1.png?raw=true "SoS NGAC UML Component Diagram")

+The next diagram shows the datapaths for new services implemented by the group, highlighted in magenta coloured lollipops.
+See the report pdf for a more elaborated description.

 ![SoS NGAC UML Updated Component Diagram](doc/UpdatedComponentDiagram.png?raw=true "SoS NGAC UML Updated Component Diagram")